Network Discovery with PRTG

 White paper: Discovering and monitoring distributed networks

 Many companies have offices in several different locations.
-PRTG’s remote probes let you monitor all your network locations centrally.
+The remote probes of PRTG let you monitor all your network locations centrally.
 In our white paper, we explain the architecture behind PRTG and explore specific network topology scenarios.
 To the white paper

 PAESSLER AG –